 Skip to main content

-RPM Pro Mosquitto
+RPM Pro Edition for Eclipse Mosquitto

-RPM Package for Pro Mosquitto for RHEL/CentOS
+RPM Package for Pro Edition for Eclipse Mosquitto for RHEL/CentOS

 This document assumes that you have downloaded the necessary .rpm file.
 You can access it via our Cedalo MQTT Platform with a valid subscription or an On-Premises Enterprise Trial.

-Pro Mosquitto general installation and set up
+Pro Edition for Eclipse Mosquitto general installation and set up

 To install: yum install mosquitto-premium-x.x.x-y.el8.x86_64.rpm